May

 *Feedback received as of April 30, 2024.

-1. Elimination of the Developer Appointed Seat on the KICA Board
+1. Elimination of the Developer-Appointed Seat on the KICA Board

 The KICA Board of Directors is currently made up of six community member directors typically serving three-year terms and one director appointed by the developer, Kiawah Partners, with no term limit.
 When the covenants were written in the late 1970s, the developer owned the majority of the land, making them the largest land-owning member in the association.
 Now that the developer owns only about two percent of Kiawah’s residential land, and the community is fully established, a mandated developer seat (Type E Member) on the KICA board is no longer appropriate.
 The task force believes that all board directors should be elected by the members and that the unique developer-appointed board seat should now be removed and replaced by an elected board member.